AdobeDocs/campaign-classic.de-DE/help/migration/using/about-migration.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: 9f7cf3d530f141a661df5fcc8cbcf0bb4c8d3e89
+source-git-commit: bc54cef4c44be4c694e062f56685dbb09d2fcf8e
+workflow-type: tm+mt
+source-wordcount: '146'
+ht-degree: 5%

 ---

-# Informationen zur Migration{#about-migration}
+# Über die Migration{#about-migration}

-In diesem Dokument werden die Voraussetzungen für eine Migration, die Schritte für eine Migration zu einer Adobe Campaign Classic-Plattform (v7) sowie die zusätzlichen, erforderlichen und optionalen Einstellungen je nach Konfiguration beschrieben.

-Der Migrationsprozess muss mit Vorsicht durchgeführt werden, seine Auswirkungen müssen im Vorfeld umfassend berücksichtigt werden, und das Verfahren muss rigoros durchgeführt werden.
-Sie darf nur von einem erfahrenen Benutzer durchgeführt werden.
-Es wird dringend empfohlen, sich mit Adobe Campaign in Verbindung zu setzen, bevor Sie mit einem Migrationsverfahren beginnen.
+This document details the prerequisites to a migration, the steps for a migration to an Adobe Campaign Classic (v7) platform, the additional, necessary and optional settings depending on your configuration.

+The migration process must be carried out with caution, its impacts must be fully considered beforehand and the procedure must be carried out rigorously.
+It must only be performed by an expert user.
+We strongly recommend getting in touch with Adobe Campaign before starting any migration procedure.

-Die Migration muss vorher in der Entwicklungsumgebung getestet werden, um sicherzustellen, dass sie reibungslos und fehlerfrei ausgeführt wird.
-Die Migration der Produktionsumgebung muss erst erfolgen, nachdem die migrierte Entwicklungsumgebung vollständig genehmigt wurde.
+Die Migration muss vorab auf der Entwicklungs-Umgebung getestet werden, um sicherzustellen, dass sie reibungslos und fehlerfrei ausgeführt wird.
+Die Migration der Produktions-Umgebung muss erst erfolgen, nachdem die migrierte Umgebung vollständig genehmigt wurde.

 >[!IMPORTANT]
 >